saurabhsharma232006-eng/saurabhsharma232006-eng/README.md

 ---

 ## 🚀 About Me
-- 🔭 Working on projects in **Machine Learning, Data Analytics & Automation**
+- 🔭 Working on projects in **Machine Learning,Deep Learning, Data Analytics & Automation**
 - 🌱 Exploring **Computer Vision & Data Visualization**
 - 💬 Ask me about **Python, SQL, ML Models, and Data Science**
 - 🤝 Open to **internships, collaborations, and open-source contributions**